OpenDSA/OpenDSA/RST/source/Glossary.rst

    general trees
       A tree in which any given node can have any number of children.
-      This is in contrast to, for example, a :term:`binary tree` where each node has a fixed number of children.
+      This is in contrast to, for example, a :term:`binary tree` where each node has a fixed number of children (some of which might be ``null``).
       General tree nodes tend to be harder to implement for this reason.

    growth rate
       The rate at which the cost